getsentry/rfcs/text/0037-anr-rates.md

   LIMIT 2
 ```

-1. This is a more generic solution that’s extensible to freeze mechanisms from other operating systems
+1. This is a more generic solution that’s extensible to "freeze mechanisms" (ex. app hangs on iOS) from other operating systems
 2. This can also be extended to track the four different types of ANRs outlined [here](https://developer.android.com/topic/performance/vitals/anr).
 Differentiating ANRs due to `Input dispatching timed out` separately will allow us to calculate user-perceived ANR rate
 3. Stand-alone addition that won’t require any migration, less risky, doesn’t affect existing calculations